 All associations (including composition and aggregation) require explicit specification of cardinality.
 The counts are placed nearest the class whose cardinality is indicated.
-Although all three nominal cardinalities are legal (I-I, I-m, and m-m), there are virtually no circumstances where (m-m) improves understanding of the object model.
-[7] Using "normalized" cardinality (I-I, I-m) also improves your chances of recognizing when a class is really a "container" rather than a collection of instances.
-For example to aggregate transcripts to students (I-I) means that each student has one transcript object.
+Although all three nominal cardinalities are legal (1-1, 1-m, and m-m), there are virtually no circumstances where (m-m) improves understanding of the object model.
+Using "normalized" cardinality (1-1, 1-m) also improves your chances of recognizing when a class is really a "container"

+rather than a collection of instances.
+For example to aggregate transcripts to students (1-1) means that each student has one transcript object.
 If you describe a transcript object as a record of a course with a grade, that also means that "each student takes one and only one course!"
 That's probably not what you intended!
 Being explicit every time with cardinality helps to avoid these logical oversights.

-SERVICES: SERVICES BELONG IN THE OBJECTS RESPONSIBLE FOR PROVIDING THEM

-Services determine the actions in an object model.
-(8) The service resides in the object that is responsible for providing the behavior to the model whole.
-(9) As such, service names should always be command verbs that are "spoken" by the sending object.
+SERVICES: SERVICES BELONG IN THE OBJECTS RESPONSIBLE FOR PROVIDING THEM model whole.
+As such, service names should always be command verbs that are "spoken" by the sending object.
 If the action required is to respond with some information (e.g. get a value from an attribute of the receiving object) then the service name may be seen more like the action / inquiry of the sending object (e.g. "GetChar," or "IsCharEqual") but, the service still must reside in the receiving object.